compose-spec/compose-spec/spec.md

 - `target`: The path and name of the file to be mounted in the service's task containers.
 Defaults to `/<source>` if not specified.
-- `uid` and `gid`: The numeric UID or GID that owns the mounted config file within in the service's task containers.
+- `uid` and `gid`: The numeric UID or GID that owns the mounted config file within the service's task containers.
 Both default to `0` on Linux if not specified.
 Not supported on Windows.
 - `mode`: The permissions for the file that is mounted within the service's task containers, in octal notation.
 For instance, `0444`